-Why AMF, a HealGrief program, has made such an impact:
+Why AMF, a HealGrief® program, has made such an impact:

-- AMF is the first initiative of its kind: created by grieving college students for grieving college students.
+AMF is the first initiative of its kind: created by grieving college students for grieving college students.
 AMF has also benefited from the expertise of nonprofit leaders, professional staff, college mental health professionals, and bereavement experts.

-- The Service Group provides a tangible and therapeutic benefit for the bereaved, a positive impact on the community at large, and an opportunity for friends of the bereaved to show their support.
-Abundant anecdotal evidence suggest that students, especially males, who may shy away from support groups and professional counseling, have found participation in AMF service activities to be a significantly therapeutic and often preferable outlet (Fajgenbaum, et al., 2012).
+Chapter Leaders make meaning and find benefits by channeling their grief towards helping other students.
+They also benefit by participation in the Service Group.
+The Service Group provides a tangible and therapeutic benefit for the bereaved, a positive impact on the community at large, and an opportunity for friends of the bereaved to show their support.
+Abundant anecdotal evidence suggests that students, especially males, who may shy away from support groups and professional counseling, have found participation in AMF service activities to be a significantly therapeutic and often preferable outlet (Fajgenbaum, et al., 2012).